GhadirMadani/GhadirMadani.github.io/_pages/about.md

 ## Final Reflection

 This course taught me that being digitally literate isn’t just about knowing how to use software; it’s about understanding systems, questioning assumptions, and thinking across disciplines.
 Whether I was mapping colonial histories or analyzing AI-generated image captions, I learned to ask: *Who built this tool?
 What does it assume?
-Whose perspective does it center—or ignore?*
+Whose perspective does it center, or ignore?*

 Digital Humanities helped me see that data is never neutral, and that digital methods can open up powerful new ways of engaging with the past, present, and future.